Vision-At-SEECS/Person-Re-ID-Per-former/README.md

 ## Evaluation
 Performer(base) and Performer(SCM) training models can be downloaded from [GoogleDriver](https://drive.google.com/drive/folders/1t5IyNFMUzmsdBqz0nyA1rjxiuaF9_kTI?usp=sharing)

-Place the trained weights in the Results folder and update the paths in the evaluation script.
+Place the trained weights in the trained-models folder and update the paths in the evaluation script.

 Evaluate the models using command: python eval_performer.py